 Where did the story come from?

-The study was carried out by researchers from the University of California and the University of Chicago, with financial support provided by the US National Institutes of Health.
+The study was carried out by researchers from the University of London and was funded by a Philip Leverhulme Prize.

 What kind of research was this?